mvolkmann/MyUnixEnv/notes/11tyNotes.md

 To make changes to the site:

 1. Edit site source files.
-1. Enter `npm start` to rebuild the site.
+1. Enter `npm run all` to rebuild and redeploy the site.
    This will prompt for a commit message that must be entered using Vim.
 1. Browse the site to verify the changes.
    In can take 30 seconds or more for changes to appear on the site.